• Skip to primary navigation

 Yarn: Hayfield Spirit (DK Weight #3)

-The crochet ingenuity continues with our next free crochet pattern.
-This crochet designer set out to make C2C crochet more lacy and she definitely succeeded!
-This gorgeous triangle shawl combines both regular solid and special lace C2C blocks for a really cool “hidden picture” effect that you can only see when the shawl is laid out flat.
+One of the crochet ingenuity continues with our next free crochet pattern.
+This crochet designer set out to make C2C crochet more lacy, and she succeeded!
+This gorgeous triangle shawl combines both regular solid and special lace C2C blocks for a cool "hidden picture" effect that you can only see when the shawl is laid out flat.

 Designer: Moogly